mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 print(mlp2:get(1).weight) -- this will print the exact same matrix
 {% endhighlight %}

 That's it.
-If we need to write fancy networks or we want to have built-in features like monitoring, early stopping, etc, `nn` is not going to be enough. `nngraph` allows you to define any DAG-like NNs so that you can have, for example, a network with multiple input or multiple output, which is very handy to define recurrent structures. `dp` is a deep learning library that enables you to use many algorithms and techniques commonly used to train deep networks.
+If we need to write fancy networks or we want to have built-in features like monitoring, early stopping, etc, `nn` is not going to be enough. `nngraph` allows you to define any DAG-like NNs so that you can have, for example, a network with multiple inputs or multiple outputs, which is very handy to define recurrent structures. `dp` is a deep learning library that enables you to use many algorithms and techniques commonly used to train deep networks.

 Learn Torch properly
 ------------

-First thing to learn properly is Lua.
-To my experience (which is pretty limited, to be honest) you don't need to learn many fancy features.
-The basic syntax, tables, indexing, scope and functions is all that I had needed so far.
+First thing is to learn properly Lua.
+In my experience (which is pretty limited, to be honest) you don't need to learn many fancy features.
+The basic syntax, tables, indexing, scope and functions is all that I needed so far.
 [This website](http://tylerneylon.com/a/learn-lua/) provides just that, plus some extra stuff.
 If you are eager to learn more, the website has a link to a 1-hour video lecture.

 You can then start playing around with the Torch interpreter *th* and the `torch` package for Lua scripts.
 Read [this two-page tutorial](http://torch.ch/docs/getting-started.html), which will introduce you to the torch Tensor data structure and the *optim* package.